iqbalmohomed/icac14/neutron/readme.md

 sudo route del -net 192.168.15.0 netmask 255.255.255.224 br-ex

-## Add DNS to private network and open ports for ICMP, ssh and web
+## Add DNS to private network and optionally open ports for ICMP, ssh and web

 source openrc admin admin

 neutron subnet-update private-subnet --dns_nameservers list=true 8.8.8.8 8.8.4.4

+The following three commands may not be necessary.
+If after booting the VM, you cannot ping or log into it after a minute, then try these out:

 neutron security-group-rule-create --protocol icmp --direction ingress default